Check if SELinux is present and enabled

-Reading and writing a serial device from into a container is possible using Podman >3.2
+Reading and writing a serial device from within a container is possible using Podman >3.2

 Then, run the container with the following command: